주 콘텐츠로 건너뛰기

 The Etsy Help Center has an organized format that caters equally to sellers and shoppers.
 The e-commerce company leads with a search bar to help users find what they’re looking for faster.
 And immediately under the search bar is a “get help with an order” button, making it quick and simple for customers to get support for their orders.

-Another cool thing Etsy does is provide two different menus—one for shoppers and one for sellers—with appropriately themed help topics.
-This way, shoppers and sellers can find relevant resources easily without digging through articles meant for the other group.
+Another cool thing Etsy does is provide two menus—one for shoppers and one for sellers—with appropriately themed help topics.
+This way, shoppers and sellers can find relevant resources easily without digging through articles for the other group.

 8. Fabletics